-A binomial regression model with a log link function that includes an interaction effect between pre-planned subgroup and treatment group adjusted for stratification factors (excluding subgroup factor under consideration) will be used.
+A mixed effects logistic regression model that includes an interaction effect between pre-planned subgroup and treatment group adjusted for site (as a random effect) and severity of OHSS (as a fixed effect) only if it is not a subgroup factor of interest will be used.
 Details will be included in an open-access and pre-specified SAP.